 - Address and prevent violence and all forms of discrimination against women and girls;

 - Design interventions tailored to the specific needs of women and men from disadvantaged minority groups.

 What we have accomplished

-- In the former Yugoslav Republic of Macedonia, we helped businesswomen set up their own companies and provided customized entrepreneurship trainings for women living with disabilities;
+- In North Macedonia, we helped businesswomen set up their own companies and provided customized entrepreneurship trainings for women living with disabilities;

 - In Turkey, we supported research proving that public investment in social care services provides more benefits than investment in more traditional sectors such as construction;

 - In Ukraine, we helped internally displaced women get jobs in recovery activities and infrastructure rehabilitation;